 Physical treatments are used to destroy individual keratoses that are generally symptomatic or have a thick hard surface scale.
 The lesions may recur in time, in which case they may be retreated by the same or a different method.

-Liquid nitrogen spray is required to ensure adequate depth and duration of the freeze.
-This varies according to lesion location, width and thickness.
+Liquid nitrogen spray is required to achieve adequate depth and duration of the freeze.
+This varies according to lesion location, width, and thickness.
 Healing varies from 5–10 days on the face, 3–4 weeks on the hands, and 6 weeks or longer on the legs.
 A light freeze for a superficial actinic keratosis usually leaves no mark, but longer freeze times result in hypopigmentation or scar.

 Shave, curettage (scraping with a sharp instrument) and electrocautery (burning) may be necessary to remove a cutaneous horn or hypertrophic actinic keratosis.
 Healing of the wound takes several weeks or longer, depending on the body site.
-A specimen is sent for pathological examination.
+The specimen is sent for histological examination.

 Excision ensures the actinic keratosis has been completely removed, which should be confirmed by pathology.
 The surgical wound is sutured (stitched).
 The sutures are removed after a few days, the time depending on the size and location of the lesion.
 The procedure leaves a permanent scar.